MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

    Shopping and coupons
 :::image-end:::

-When you navigate to a shopping domain and you have a [Microsoft Bing][BingMain] Rebates account, Microsoft Edge sends the domain along with cookies to the Microsoft shopping service to retrieve your [Microsoft Bing][BingMain] Rebates profile and cash back offers for the domain.
+When you navigate to a shopping domain and you have a [Microsoft Bing](https://bing.com) Rebates account, Microsoft Edge sends the domain along with cookies to the Microsoft shopping service to retrieve your [Microsoft Bing](https://bing.com) Rebates profile and cash back offers for the domain.
 If you activate the cash back feature, Microsoft Edge sends your URL to the Microsoft shopping service to receive an affiliate URL.
 Cookies may be stored on your device to correctly attribute the rebates provider.

 The shopping service is turned on by default for all users.
 To change the shopping setting in Microsoft Edge, complete the following actions.